Xetera/notes/notes/american_gov/chapter4.md

 * If the committee likes the bill they can markup the bill (making it presentable as a legal document).
 * Subcommittee can vote to recommend or not recommend the bill, if it's not recommended, it doesn't pass.

-> **Quorum** -definition
->
+#### <i class="fas fa-book icon"></i> Quorum
-> The minimum number of members of an assembly that must be present at any of its meetings to make the proceedings of that meeting valid.
+The minimum number of members of an assembly that must be present at any of its meetings to make the proceedings of that meeting valid.

 218 house members must be present for the vote to take place.
 51 senators are needed for there to be a vote on the bill.